CURIOUSER005/openmp_basic_programs/README.md

 # openmp_basic_programs

-This repo include basis parallel program using [openMP](http://www.openmp.org/) API.
+This repo include basic parallel program using [openMP](http://www.openmp.org/) API.</br>
-It also contain example of basis clause like firstprivate, lastprivate
+It also contain example of basic clause like firstprivate, lastprivate.

 # Requirement